XxymbolL/CTF-Journey/CRYPTOGRAPH/notes/Modular Arithmethic.md

 We say that for any two integers $a,b$, if $gcd⁡(a,b)=1$ then a and b are coprime integers.

 If a and b are prime, they are also coprime.
-If a is prime and $b<a$ then aa and bb are coprime.
+If a is prime and $b<a$ then a and b are coprime.

 There are many tools to calculate the GCD of two integers, but for this task we recommend looking up [Euclid's Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).